What do new moms really need? What new mom gift can I give that actually helps?

-- A gift basket full of protein bars, healthy snacks, and mom things, like lip balm, nursing pads, and coconut oil for the sore nipples.
+- A gift basket full of protein bars, healthy snacks, and mom things, like lip balm, nursing pads, and coconut oil for sore nipples.
 Each time that one of my best friends had a baby, I did this for her.
 I stuffed it with things I knew she loved, like beef jerky.
 She appreciated it so much!

 - A new, encouraging water bottle to keep up with all of the hydration she will be doing while nursing and recovering.

 - A Nap.
-Offer to watch her baby a couple of hours so she can rest.
+Offer to watch her baby for a couple of hours so she can rest.
 Don’t bring your own children with you.
 New mom’s are doing their best to not worry, and the more people there are, the more they will think about germs.
 (Do wash your hands often to help her feel comfortable)

 - Nice body wash or bubble bath so when she actually is able to take five minutes to bathe, she gets to use some happy with it.

 - Your Compassion.
 Please put away the advice (unless it’s requested).
 She really doesn’t need to hear how your friend’s baby slept all through the night at one month old, or how she should be doing laundry instead of taking a nap.
-These things are hurtful to a new mom that is trying to transition in this new mama world.
+These things are hurtful to a new mom who is trying to transition in this new mama world.
 Yes, dote on the baby, but also pay attention to the mom.
 A kind and gentle, “How are you?” or “How could I help you?” goes a long way.

 - Items to go in her suitcase that she packs for the hospital.

 Trust me, any of these things would be much appreciated!
-Offer new mom’s lots of patience.
-Put any judgement to the side.
+Offer new moms lots of patience.
+Put any judgment to the side.
 Don’t be hurt if they tell you it’s not a good time to visit or turn down your advice, because at the end of the day she alone is the mother of this new little one, and she needs to be comfortable with the decisions she is making.